cacahootie/motly/README.md

 # template projects
-A project is either a local folder or a github repository which contains a `config.json` with the appropriate structure, namely, and object with keys corresponding to routes (starting with `/`), where the values are objects which describe the route using keys such as `template` and `context`, as well as other optional keys.
+A project is either a local folder or a github repository which contains a `config.json` with the appropriate structure, namely, an object with keys corresponding to routes (starting with `/`), where the values are objects which describe the route using keys such as `template` and `context`, as well as other optional keys.